-A. Lay the door flat on the ground inside the doorway because the axles need to be on the inside when you raise it into position.
+- B. Place the door flat on the ground inside the doorway so that the axles are on the inside when you raise it.

-B. Set the door on a soft material so that you will not accidentally mar the finish.
-Cardboard or plywood works well for this.
+- C. Set the door on a soft material so that you will not accidentally mar the finish.(E.g. cardboard or plywood)